What it is

 Developers / engineers:

-- /debug-log — "Structured debugging journal.
+- /debug-log: "Structured debugging journal.
 Symptoms, attempts,

 solution.
 Searchable history you'll thank yourself for."

-- /architecture — "Architecture Decision Records.
+- /architecture: "Architecture Decision Records.
 What, why, what

 alternatives.
 Future-you will understand the reasoning."

-- /review — "Code review notes linked to project and resources."
+- /review: "Code review notes linked to project and resources."

 Writers / content creators:

-- /outline — "Topic to structured outline with links to relevant
+- /outline: "Topic to structured outline with links to relevant

 vault notes you've already written."

-- /publish — "Prepares a vault note for publication: strips internal
+- /publish: "Prepares a vault note for publication: strips internal

 links, checks tone, formats for external readers."

-Designers / artists:
+Designers / artists / freelancers:

-- /brief — "Structured creative brief from conversation: constraints,
+- /brief: "Structured creative brief from conversation: constraints,

 references, timeline, deliverables."